• Skip to primary navigation

 Special tools and equipment

-Obviously the other important element to this recipe is the microwave oven.
+Obviously, the other important element of this recipe is the microwave oven.
 Sure, you could bake this recipe in a regular home oven or even a toaster oven, but that would take longer and we want cake fast!

 The other important piece is the mug.
 Choose the right mug: the mug must be microwave safe and it should have a volume of about 250 mL (1 cup), otherwise, there's a risk that the cake batter will spill over as it rises in the microwave.